 The Quality Improvement Program (QIP) is a unit within the Office of Human Research Administration (OHRA), independent of the IRB.
 QIP’s mission is two fold: 1) To liaise between investigators and the IRB and 2) To provide institutional regulatory compliance.

-- Providing general guidance or study specific services at study startup or throughout the course of a study.
-These services can include Routine On-site Reviews, Study Consultations, In-services, IRB Submission Assistance, External Audit Preparation, and Study Management Tools.
+1. Providing general guidance or study specific services at study startup or throughout the course of a study.
+These services can include Routine On-site Review, Study Consultation, Educational service, IRB Submission Assistance, External Audit Preparation, and Study Management Tools.

 QIP ensures institutional regulatory compliance by: